-It was back in December the BoE spooked several industries by publishing stress-test scenarios for banks in which a no-deal Brexit could plunge Britain back to a worst recession since the 1920s, with GDP collapsing by 8%.
-All this news came on the same day as markets fell in to the red off the back of weak factory data from Spain and Germany, growth downgrades from the EC all seemingly out of the power of central banks to be able to prevent it.
+It was back in December the BoE spooked several industries by publishing stress-test scenarios for banks in which a no-deal Brexit could plunge Britain back to the worst recession since the 1920s, with GDP collapsing by 8%.
+All this news came on the same day as markets fell into the red off the back of weak factory data from Spain and Germany, growth downgrades from the EC all seemingly out of the power of central banks to be able to prevent it.
 Real fears that Germany could enter recession are growing as they halved their growth outlook for 2019 a significant indicator of slowing global growth.

-Business investment accounts for around 10% of UK GDP and due to decision of the British people to vote “out” and trigger Brexit, the bank noted that spending had “stalled.”
+Business investment accounts for around 10% of UK GDP and due to the decision of the British people to vote “out” and trigger Brexit, the bank noted that spending had “stalled.”